Battle On Broadway: Football

 In 1880 Transylvania faced Centre in the first intercollegiate game in the state.
 The next year Transylvania played three games Kentucky with Transylvania winning two of the three.
 The schools would play regularly after that for the couple decades.

 By the early part of the 20th century, the football game between the two schools became the "highlight of the college sports season" for the fans of the two schools and the citizens of Lexington.
 As the game became more popular, "the rivalry became more bitter."
 To capitalize on the popularity of the rivalry, the game was usually played on Thanksgiving so that the large gate could solve the team's financial problems.

 Throughout the early years of the rivalry accusations on both sides concerning the use of professional players.
 This issue came to a head in 1903.
 Transylvania claimed that Kentucky's coach, C.W.
 Wright went to New York to recruit players for the game to replace the current team of student-athletes.
 Kentucky responded by pointing out that two players, Hogan and Worth Yancey, on Transylvania had played professional baseball the summer before the season.
 The Lexington Herald covered for the Crimson by stating the Yancey brothers only used the money for college expenses.
 Tensions were also high because earlier in the season, a riot broke out a scrimmage between the two schools' second teams resulting in that game not being finished.
 Over 300 students, players, and fans were involved.
 Some participants wielded clubs and buggy whips resulting in several injuries.
 With both teams coming into the game with outstanding records, the past issues and accusations did not damper the enthusiasm for the game.
 The local papers reported, "no other event had generated more interest in the city than the impending contest."
 With all the excitement the price of admission more than doubled, and extra grandstands were installed around the field to make room for the anticipated crowd.
 Fans across the state charted special trains for the game.
-Transylvania easily won 17–0 with UK fans saying they should have used there regular player instead of the ringers from the East coast.
+Transylvania easily won 17–0 with UK fans saying they should have used their regular player instead of the ringers from the East coast.
 Afterward, UK president Patterson had the select committee investigate the accusations of bringing in out of state ringers.
 The committee confirmed that both the faculty and the athletic association had recruited professionals for the game.
 After the report came out head coach C.W.
 Wright was fired.
 The game resulted in unwanted national attention and was given as an example of the problems in college football.
 Because of this, Southern Intercollegiate Athletic Association (SIAA) blackballed both schools for several years.